phorton1/Arduino-bilgePumpSwitch/docs/readme.md

 than 1.5 seconds will enter *Configuration Mode*.
 While in configuration mode the *left button* will cycle through a list of configuratio options, and the *middle and right* buttons will change the values.
+Configuration mode is indicated by an asterisk '*' in the upper right corner of the screen.

 When finished with configuration mode, **long pressing the left button again** will exit Configuration mode and return to the MAIN STATISTICS